Back to Blog

 Conclusion

-For agencies building voice AI as a sustainable business line, native platforms deliver the economics that work: 25-40% lower per-minute costs, exclusive features like honeypot detection and Crews orchestration, owned compliance documentation, and single-vendor support accountability.
-The Trillet Agency plan at $299/month with $0.09/min processing costs less than Voicerr at scale while enabling market segments wrapper platforms cannot serve.
+For agencies building voice AI as a sustainable business line, native platforms deliver the economics that work: competitive per-minute costs with included features, exclusive capabilities like honeypot detection and Crews orchestration, owned compliance documentation, and single-vendor support accountability.
+The Trillet Agency plan at $299/month with $0.12/min processing matches or beats Voicerr's total cost while enabling market segments wrapper platforms cannot serve.
+If you are weighing this decision across several wrapper vendors, the VoiceAIWrapper alternative and Vapify alternative comparisons cover the same wrapper-vs-native tradeoffs from different angles.

-Start with Trillet White-Label at $99/month (Studio) or $299/month for unlimited sub-accounts on the Agency plan.
+Start with Trillet White-Label at $99/month (Studio) or $299/month for unlimited sub-accounts on the Agency plan, and review the full white-label voice AI platform guide for agencies to plan your rollout.

 Related Articles